 My 2nd watercolor.
 Reference photo from an unknown source.

 Limited Windsor-Newton palette: white, lamp black, raw umber, and yellow ochre.
-I had trouble finishing this because I painted in this order: background, antlers, and body.
-Next, I outlined the face, and it looked like Bullwinkle!
+I painted in this order: background, antlers, and body.
+Next, I outlined the face.
+I had trouble finishing this because the face looked like Bullwinkle!
 I wanted a realistic moose and not a cartoon.
 So, I didn't do anything for 7-10 days.

 The painting above is of a Rocky Mountain Toad.
 The reference photo is one I took in Ben's backyard.
 Ben was working on a garden bed, and the background shows some weed barrier and yellow clay soil.
 The background is nothing like the picture and isn't supposed to be realistic.